Struggling Indian airlines line up foreign investment

 AirAsia said in September it had no immediate plans to enter the Indian market because aviation fuel taxes and airport charges were too high.

-Competition in the sector is driven in part by government-subsidized losses at state-owned Air India AIN.UL.
+Competition in the sector is driven in part by government-subsidised losses at state-owned Air India .
 However the environment has eased lately due to the decline in cash-and-debt strapped Kingfisher Airlines (KING.NS), the former No.2 operator which has not flown since the start of October.

-Any deal between an Indian carrier and a foreign airline has to be cleared by the Indian government.